Adam specialises in insolvency and restructuring, banking and financial services, and the law of trusts.

 Trusts and Property

-Acting in relation to a claim against a Guernsey trustee and fund administrator, which will likely test the scope of a trustee’s indemnity and immunity from liability under the Guernsey Trust Law.
+Acting in relation to a claim against a Guernsey trustee and fund administrator at a trial that tested the scope of a trustee’s duty of care, liability for misrepresentation and indemnity and immunity from liability under the Guernsey Trust Law.

 AWARDS AND RECOMMENDATIONS